john-cd/rust_howto/bk/drafts/categories/cryptography_cryptocurrencies/cryptocurrencies.md

 Notable crypto projects using Rust include:

-- Parity Technologies allows building blockchain infrastructure like Polkadot and Substrate.
+- Parity Technologies allows building blockchain infrastructure like `Polkadot` and `Substrate`.
 - `Solana` is a high-performance blockchain platform with smart contract functionality.
 - The `NEAR` Protocol is a user-friendly and scalable blockchain platform.
 - [`Grin`][c-grin]⮳{{hi:Grin}} is a privacy-focused cryptocurrency implementing the Mimblewimble protocol.